- Our Heritage Work -

 The Museum shop may be open:

-• When Mrs Twig says it’s alright to do so
+• When Mrs Twig says it’s perfectly fine to do so.

-• When the cupboard isn’t jammed with unsent newsletters
+• When the cupboard isn’t overflowing with unsent newsletters.

 Please note:

-The Museum shop will not open if the marmalade is leaking, the till is floating, or if unexpected hedgehogs are using the wrapping drawer as a reading nook.
+The Museum shop will not open if the marmalade is leaking, the till is grumbling or if the hedgehogs use the wrapping drawer as a reading nook.

 Tea & Biscuit Break Policy